As a human being – you are unique. You are one of a kind amongst billions of human beings.

 Step three is to cancel out the ideas / answers which are the same for your company and the competition.

-Once you have decided what your USP is, distil the answers into one single corporate USP.
-Your mission is to then tell your prospects and clients about it.
+Once you have decided what your USP is, distil the answers into a single message.

 Keep educating them about why you are so special.
 Once you’ve told them – tell them again.